 We would expect the Bitcoin price to be more similar between the different Bitcoin data feeds – and so the Better Sine Wave indicator signals should match.
-But bear in mind that @BTC is a futures contract and that trades at a premium to the cash market or index – often as much as $200!
+But remember that @BTC is a futures contract that trades at a premium to the cash market or index – often as much as $200!

 So here are the 3 charts side-by-side with Better Sine Wave cycles below the price bars and Better Sine Wave support and resistance lines on the price bars themselves.

 Again, there are differences between all 3 charts but maybe not as significant as the volume signals.
 Unfortunately, no one chart is ideal.
 So my recommendation, if you’re a Crypto trader, is to use all three Bitcoin data feeds and follow all three charts.

 And if you’re unfamiliar with the term “Hodl” here’s a definition from Wikipedia:

 Hodl is slang in the cryptocurrency community for holding the cryptocurrency rather than selling it.
 A person who does this is known as a Hodler.
 It originated in a December 2013 post on the Bitcoin Forum message board by an apparently inebriated user who posted with a typo in the subject: ‘I AM HODLING’.